niraj-26/solution-challenge-2023/README.md

 We aim to reach each and every girl/woman of rural India to educate and empower them through emerging technologies.
 We have covered 6 major sectors for the overall development of women.
 These are Education, Health, Safety, Empowerment, Economic Freedom, and opportunities for Women in Tech.
 We have researched the various sectors and provided links to the external sites which look into this matter, and helpline numbers of Concerned authorities (NGOs, Crime cells, and Women's cells).
 Moreover, we will be working on individual web pages of this objective hyperlinked with the main site.

 # Tools & Technologies
-For now, we have developed a static website using HTML, CSS, and Javascript.
-We will be working on the backend which will store the data of users navigating to the site by asking for registration through firebase.
-We will make it a dynamic website.
-We will contact the users through email.
-The Project is advanced by introducing new features, an AI-powered chat bot which will clear the initial doubts of the users.
-The backend of the site is developed by Php and Collection of the data through Mysql Database to take the particular queries of the user and assist them with the message or email.
-We will enhance this project further and make it dynamic for real life applications.

 # Developed Features: